How to implement custom A/B testing in WordPress?

 - GDPR-compliant testing.

-We would say that A/B testing is a complicated feature to implement and with different solutions for different cases.
+We would say that A/B testing in WordPress is a complicated feature to implement and with different solutions for different cases.
 It is definitely something that needs to be performant and have the least amount of overhead on a website as possible, while also respecting the privacy of the visitor.